Cleaning Guides

 How to protect your couch from stains in the future

-• Regularly inspect your furniture’s fabric, as sometimes, it is possible to miss on a fresh spillage and have a harder time cleaning it later.
+• Regularly inspect your furniture’s fabric, as sometimes, it is possible to miss a fresh spillage and have a harder time cleaning it later.

 • Keep an eye on the area under the couch, which makes a nice marking spot for pets, too.